 Title II Americans With Disabilities Act/Section 504 Policy Notice

-Title II ADA/504 Complaint Procedure
+Title II ADA/504 Complaint Form and Procedure

 Transition Plan - September 2019

 The Department requests that you please review the above 2019 ADA Transition Plan (DRAFT) document and provide us with any comments or suggested improvements by email to dot.ADAtransitionplan@ct.gov.

 There is a GIS Map that shows the current level of accessibility of curb-ramps and state-owned traffic signals in the State-owned public right-of-way.

 Future updates to this map will include accessibility of Department owned buildings and other facilities in our right-of-way.

 To view the map, please visit: ADA Webmap

 To view the dashboard, please visit: ADA Dashboard